La Union

 La Union (/tl/), officially the Province of La Union (Probinsia ti La Unión; Luyag na La Unión; Probinsya di La Unión; Probinsya ni La Unión; Lalawigan ng La Unión; Provincia de La Unión), is a coastal province in the Philippines situated in the Ilocos Region on the island of Luzon.
 The province's capital, the City of San Fernando, is the most populous city in La Union and serves as the regional center of the Ilocos Region.

-Bordered by Ilocos Sur to its north, Benguet to its east, and Pangasinan to its south, with the South China Sea to the west, La Union is located 273 kilometers (170 miles) north of Metro Manila and 57 kilometers (35 miles) northwest of Baguio City.
-The province spans an area of 1,497.70 square kilometers (578.27 square miles).
-As of the 2020 census, La Union had a population of 822,352, resulting in a density of 550 inhabitants per square kilometer or 1,400 persons per square mile.
+Bordered by Ilocos Sur to its north, Benguet to its east, and Pangasinan to its south, with the South China Sea to the west, La Union is located 273 km north of Metro Manila and 57 km northwest of Baguio City.
+The province spans an area of 1,497.70 km2.
+As of the 2020 census, La Union had a population of 822,352, resulting in a density of sigfig 825,072/1,497.70.
 The province had 538,730 registered voters as of 2022.
 The province official language is Iloco (Ilocano), as declared by the provincial government of La Union.